Looking for the most Instagrammable places in Singapore? This ultimate guide will show you some of the best photoshoot locations in Singapore!

 Peranakan Houses on Joo Chiat Road

-The Peranakan Houses on Joo Chiat Road are by far the most colorful and Insta-worthy buildings in Singapore!
+The Peranakan Houses on Joo Chiat Road are by far the most colorful and Instagram worthy places in Singapore!
 Dating back to the 1900s, the houses are adorned with intricate mosaic tiles and painted with pastel colors.

 When taking photos, avoid standing in the middle of the road since there’s quite a bit of traffic.
 Instead, shoot along the pedestrian pathway and please be respectful as it’s a residential area.

-Since Joo Chiat Road is found outside of the city center, it won’t be too crowded.
-So, it’s perfect to visit at any time of the day.
+Since Joo Chiat Road is found outside of the city center, it won’t be too crowded, making it perfect to visit at any time of the day.

 The quickest way to get there is by taking a Grab taxi.
 Alternatively, if you’re on a budget, you can take the bus but be prepared for a much longer ride.